phst/lltxplatform/README.rst

 The ``lualatex-platform`` package
 =================================

-LuaTeX does not contain platform-specific code, and while often platform-specific problems can be handled purely in Lua, it sometimes happens that access to the native operating system API is required.
+LuaTeX_ does not contain platform-specific code, and while often platform-specific problems can be handled purely in Lua_, it sometimes happens that access to the native operating system API is required.
 For such tasks, Lua allows loading *extension modules* written in C (or other languages provided that they can produce a dynamic library that exports a certain C-style